 Reflection Questions - 1.
-Why do we call the Friday before Easter Great Friday? - 2.
-Why should we only receive sacraments like the Holy Qurbano within our church community? - 3.
-Why do we call the Resurrection the Feast of Feasts? - 4.
-Which parts of the Nativity icon point to the Resurrection of Christ?
+Do you remember the Nicene Creed? - 2.
+Is the Resurrection of Christ the most important event to our Christian life? - 3.
+Can we receive Holy Qurbana in other Oriental Orthodox Churches?

 DEAR 4th GRADE READER Thank you for joining the George family, as they uncovered many mysteries of God and learned about Holy Orthodoxy.
 With their mother and father, their priest, and their Kochamma, Christina and Tommy learned amazing things about the one true faith.
 We hope you have enjoyed learning with them!